 Dr. Brown conducts research at the intersection of race, rhetoric and public policy, particularly pertaining to African Americans and Latinos.
 Specifically, such research has come to entail (1) the correlation between race and the official/national language movement and (2) Latinos and state orchestrated immigration reform and the political/legal fallout such policies produce.
 His work crosses Communication Studies, Law, and Political Science.

 Dr. Brown has presented research and delivered addresses around the world in conjunction with many universities and academic organizations.
-In December of 2013, Dr. Brown will deliver the Keynote Address at the International Conference on Language, Literature and Linguistics conference in Columbo, Sri Lanka.
-In addition, Dr. Brown has spoken or will speak at the University of Innsbruck (Austria), University of Ghent (Belgium), Jagiellonian University (Krakow), College of the Bahamas (Nassau), University of Maribor (Slovenia) and at other academic organizations in the United States, Latin America and Canada.
+Dr. Brown has spoken at the National University of Ireland (Galway), University of Innsbruck (Austria), University of Ghent (Belgium), Jagiellonian University (Krakow), College of the Bahamas (Nassau), University of Maribor (Slovenia) and at other academic organizations in the United States, Latin America, Sri Lanka and Canada.

 His research has appeared in the Harvard Journal of Hispanic Policy (2013), the International Journal of Discrimination and the Law (2013 & 2012), the Journal of Latino and Latin American Studies (2013), the Journal of Race and Policy (2012), Counterterrorism: From the Cold War to the War on Terror (2012), Studies In Ethnicity and Nationalism (2012), the Routledge Companion to Race and Ethnicity (2012), Communication Law Review (2011), Anti-Immigration in the United States: A Historical Encyclopedia (2011), the Widener Journal of Law, Economics & Race (2010), Racism, Slavery and Literature (2010), Domestic Policy Discourse in the New World Order (2010).